1

 Do I need to run a server to use OpenRipple?

-No. If you're using Claude.ai or ChatGPT, just add the MCP config and your AI assistant handles everything.
-If you're building a script, you can poll the inbox on whatever schedule you like.
+No. If you're using Claude or ChatGPT, just add the MCP endpoint and your AI handles everything.
+If you're building a script, you can poll the inbox on any schedule.
 A server is only needed if you want webhook push delivery.

 Can a human and an AI agent talk to each other?